George C. Love

 B.S., University of Texas at Austin, 1951

-George C. Love earned his bachelor’s degree in architectural engineering in 1951 from the University of Texas at Austin.
+George C. Love earned his bachelor’s degree in architectural engineering in 1951 from The University of Texas at Austin.
 The first professional experience he gained was with the U.S. Army Corps of Engineers as an instructor at its engineering school.
-In 1953 he joined Bovay Engineers as a design engineer and in 1965 he became vice president.
-While with Bovay he was chief engineer for a U.S. Atomic Energy project in Washington and project manager for four Johnson Space Center facilities designed by his company.
-He joined Limbaugh Engineer Inc., in Albuquerque in 1965 as vice president and chief engineer.
-At Limbaugh he was project engineer on the Very Large Array site selection project for National Radio Astronomy.
+In 1953, he joined Bovay Engineers as a design engineer, and in 1965, he became vice president.
+While with Bovay, he was chief engineer for a U.S. Atomic Energy project in Washington and project manager for four Johnson Space Center facilities designed by his company.
+He joined Limbaugh Engineer Inc. in Albuquerque in 1965 as vice president and chief engineer.
+At Limbaugh, he was a project engineer on the Very Large Array site selection project for National Radio Astronomy.

-In 1968 he returned to Bovay Engineers and was project manager for Engineers of the Southwest for the preparation of the airport master plan for Houston Intercontinental Airport.
-Love became senior vice president and a director of Southwestern Laboratories, Inc., in 1981.
-He was principal in charge for all material testing and inspection services for the construction of Houston’s Transco Tower, as well as the Hardy Street Toll Road.
+In 1968, he returned to Bovay Engineers and was project manager for Engineers of the Southwest, preparing the airport master plan for Houston Intercontinental Airport.
+In 1981, Love became senior vice president and a director of Southwestern Laboratories, Inc. He was the principal in charge of all material testing and inspection services for the construction of Houston’s Transco Tower and the Hardy Street Toll Road.

 Since 1994 he has been vice president of HBC Engineering Inc. in Houston and is one of the firm’s founding principals.
 HBC provides professional services in environmental, geotechnical and construction materials engineering.